 Often people looking to improve their gut health may be already prone to gas and bloating.
 This may come from an over consumption of fructose, or fruit sugar.
 Foods like apples, pears, and mangos are high in fructose and although we love fruit, overdoing it can lead to gut issues.
 Research shows that high levels of glucose or fructose in the diet may interfere with gut microbiota and increase intestinal permeability, leading to inflammation and other health issues.
 This is part of why we chose to use just a small amount of coconut sugar in our vanilla and cacao chocho blends.
 Coconut sugar is only about 35% fructose while regular table sugar is about 50% fructose and 50% glucose.
 Our other sweetener, monk fruit extract, is completely fructose and glucose free.
-And, because there is only 2g of coconut sugar per serving of chocho, you do not need to worry about over consuming fructose when eating chocho.
+This means that you do not need to worry about over consuming fructose when eating chocho.

 Glutamine is a conditionally essential amino acid, meaning that although your body produces its own glutamine, there may be times you need to consume it as your body may need more than it can produce.
 Glutamine comes in two forms, L-glutamine and D- glutamine.
 D- glutamine is relatively unimportant in living organisms and is not found in food, so we're focusing on L-glutamine, which is the kind of glutamine found in foods and supplements, like Mikuna Chocho Superfood Protein.
 L-glutamine is actually the most abundant amino acid in the blood and other body fluids.
 Similarly, L-glutamine is the most abundant amino acid found in Chocho- chocho contains 5.19g of glutamine per 100g.
 Chocho is actually the only species of the lupin family that contains glutamine